Scott-Canning/Deploy-a-NEAR-chunk-validator-on-AWS/README.md

 ## 5) Setup your EC2 instance and install `near-cli`

-The following steps are similar to those covered in [Challenge 1](https://github.com/near/stakewars-iii/blob/main/challenges/001.md)
+The following steps are a streamlined version of those covered in [Challenge 1](https://github.com/near/stakewars-iii/blob/main/challenges/001.md)

 Update your Ubunutu machine:
 ```